-The Dean's List is announced at the completion of each fall and spring semester.
-The list will include those full-time students who have a semester grade point average of 3.3 or better.
-Developmental credits attempted do not calculate into the total credits attempted for inclusion on the Dean's List.
+The Dean's List is announced at the completion of fall and spring semesters.
+The list will include those full-time students who have completed 12 or more college level credits in the semester and have a semester grade point average of 3.3 or better.
+Part-time students will be eligible for the Dean's List upon completion of each 12 credit milestone (12, 24, 36, etc.) with a cumulative grade point average of 3.3 or better.
+Developmental credits do not calculate into the total credits or grade point average for inclusion on the Dean's List.